• Skip to primary navigation

 • ¼ cup almond flour

-• 1 tsp baking powder
+• 1 teaspoon baking powder

-• ½ tsp baking soda
+• ½ teaspoon baking soda

-• ½ tsp fine salt
+• ½ teaspoon fine salt

-• 1 cup fresh blueberries (rinsed and dried well)
+• 1 cup fresh blueberries - rinsed and dried well

 For the Glaze:

-• cup powdered sugar
+• ⅓ cup powdered sugar

-• 1 tbsp lemon juice (freshly squeezed)
+• 1 tablespoon lemon juice - freshly squeezed

 Instructions